kmkr/angular-ws/presentation/presentation.md

 2. Use Angular's `$http`-service to fetch data (instead of hardcoded array)
 3. Use dependency injection to get the `GuestbookService` instance from the controller
 4. Don't forget that the async service methods returns a _promise_
-5. You can choose whether to use mock data or a backend
+5. You can choose whether to use mock data or the dropwizard backend
-6. You will have to change `ng-app` if you're using mock data:
+    - You will have to change `ng-app` if you're using mock data: `ng-app="guestbookAppMock"`
-    - `ng-app="guestbookAppMock"`
+    - A proxy is configured to relay all calls to "/guestbook/*" to http://0.0.0.0:8080 , so if you're using a backend, ensure it's accessible from that location.
+    - Do _not_ include host:port in the calls to the backend, you will get a cross-origin error.

 Didn't finish task 1?
 Run: